tentenponce/dotagiftx-mobile/README.md

 - Flutter SDK (3.29.3 or compatible)
 - [FVM (Flutter Version Manager)](https://fvm.app/) (recommended)
-- Android Studio or VS Code
+- VS Code (recommended) or any IDE that you prefer
-- Git

 ### Environment Configuration